JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 JTX Fitness Review

 The JTX RunRise XL is the larger, more powerful version of the RunRise: a 2.25 CHP brushless motor, 12.4 mph top speed, a roomier 150 by 50 cm deck and a 135 kg user limit, on a deck that still folds flat.
-It is the flat-fold JTX for people who want to run properly, on offer at £899 in the Summer Sale.
+It is the flat-fold JTX for people who want to run properly, at £999 or £949.05 with our discount code.
 Here is our full assessment.

 Best flat-folding treadmill for runners